 The Bachelor of Music in Music Therapy prepares students to practice music therapy in a range of clinical settings.
 The program provides training in the musical, clinical, and theoretical components of music therapy, emphasizing multiple dimensions of promoting health through music experiences and therapeutic relationships that develop therein.
 Upon completion of all music therapy course work from MTR 100-MTR 406 with a grade of C or higher in each, along with demonstration of musical proficiency on piano, guitar, and voice by receiving a passing grade in yearly clinical skills evaluations administered by music therapy faculty; (consult department handbook for specific guidelines), the student becomes eligible to enroll in MTR 400 (Music Therapy Internship).
 Upon successful completion of MTR 400 and verification of all professional music therapy competencies, the student becomes eligible to take the examination administered by the Certification Board for Music Therapists (CBMT).
-Upon successful passage of the CBMT examination, the student earns the national credential of Music Therapy Association (AMTA).
+Upon successful passage of the CBMT examination, the student earns the national credential of Music Therapist-Board Certified, or MT-BC.
+The Bachelor of Music in Music Therapy is approved by the American Music Therapy Association (AMTA).
 See "REQUIREMENTS FOR CONTINUATION IN MUSIC MAJORS" section for details regarding Ensemble participation, music convocation, applied lessons, and proficiency examination requirements for the program.